While your Lennox® HVAC equipment cannot speak to you, it possesses a method to get your attention when there’s a furnace error.

 What Does the Flashing Light on My Heater Mean?

 Your heating system relies on lights to flash code when it is malfunctioning.
 It also works this setup to tell you it’s heating like it should.

 Regular heating consists of:

 - Simultaneous slow flash—heater working correctly.

-Furnace Blower Runs But No Warmth
+Heater Blower Operates But No Heat

-Trust Us for Professional Furnace Repair
+Turn to Us for Expert Furnace Repair

 When you need to get your heater in working order fast, turn to the specialists at Rescue Heating & Air.
 Our pros will repair the issue right away and have your rooms feeling cozy again in a short time.
 Reach out to us at 361-265-4371 or contact us online to request an appointment now.